Skip to content

 Rating

-• Novelty: ⭐⭐⭐⭐ The theoretical insight of combining forward and reverse KL divergences is valuable, though individual components are known.
+• Novelty: ⭐⭐⭐⭐ Valuable theoretical insight into combining forward/backward divergence, although individual components are known.

-• Writing Quality: ⭐⭐⭐⭐⭐ Theoretical analysis is clear and engineering details are thorough.
+• Writing Quality: ⭐⭐⭐⭐⭐ Clear theoretical analysis and detailed engineering implementation.